LeonardosGitHub/updateChildPolicies/README.md

 The logic and work flow for the ansible code is as follows:

-Provide name of parent policy as input to the playbook Identifying the parent policy id and name
+Provide name of parent policy as input to the playbook

+Identifying the parent policy id
 * GET:
     * /mgmt/cm/asm/working-config/policies/?$filter=name eq '{{parentPolicy}}'&$select=id,name
         * Filter response to only include policies that match name provided